reframejs/reframe/docs/customization-manual.template.md

 ### Common Script

-Multiple pages can share common browser code by using the `diskPath` property in the page object, as shown in the following example:
+Multiple pages can share common browser code by using the `diskPath` property in the page config, as shown in the following example:

 ~~~js
 !INLINE ../example/custom/browser/pages/terms.html.js